 Xanax comes in many different shapes, sizes, and colors.
 Alprazolam is also available in generic form.
 Drug manufacturers stamp their brand and imprint on their formulation of alprazolam so they can stand out in a crowded segment of the drug market– blue pill l368, for instance.

 Branded Xanax pills come in different colors because they contain different FDA-approved colorants to differentiate the strength of the pills.
 These are the most common variants of Xanax:

 The sustained use of Xanax is liable to lead to physical dependence.
 The risk of developing dependence and addiction is heightened if you take alprazolam without a prescription, or if you use more Xanax than directed.

 Long-term use of benzos causes tolerance to form.
 When this occurs, the effects of the drug are diminished.
 This often leads to abusive patterns of consumption, with more Xanax consumed or more frequent doses taken.
 Xanax abuse accelerates the formation of physical dependence.
 When you become dependent on benzodiazepines, you will experience intensely unpleasant withdrawal symptoms if you discontinue use.

 Xanax addiction is classified as a substance use disorder.
 The diagnostic criteria for substance use disorders are detailed in DSM-5-TR (the revised fifth edition of Diagnostic and Statistical Manual of Mental Disorders).
 Substance use disorders are diagnosed according to the number of criteria that present as mild (2 to 3), moderate (4 to 5), or severe (6+).

 The symptoms of Xanax addiction are:

-If you are addicted to Xanax or any benzodiazepine, it is never advisable to abruptly discontinue use without medical supervision.
+If you are addicted to Blue Xanax bars or any benzodiazepine, it is never advisable to abruptly discontinue use without medical supervision.